 The Radiology & Imaging Department at Cancer Treatment Centers of America® (CTCA) uses sophisticated, minimally invasive diagnostic technology to detect cancer cells with precision and accuracy.
 This helps us develop a targeted treatment plan for each patient.

-At CTCA, we evaluate your medical history and conduct comprehensive diagnostic testing to make treatment recommendations for your type and stage of cancer, as well as your individual and lifestyle needs.
-You’ll have a personalized treatment plan in-hand by the end of your appointment.
+At CTCA®, we evaluate your medical history and conduct comprehensive diagnostic testing to make treatment recommendations for your type and stage of cancer, as well as your individual and lifestyle needs.

-When you first visit our hospital, we will complete an array of diagnostic tests to accurately locate and stage the disease.
-Then, we’ll work with you and your caregivers to develop a comprehensive, fully integrated treatment plan for your type and stage of cancer.
+When you first visit our hospital for your initial evaluation, we will complete an array of diagnostic tests to accurately locate and stage the disease.
+Then, using all this information, your care team will work with you and your caregivers to develop a comprehensive, fully integrated treatment plan for your type and stage of cancer.